sakasikai/blm-mll/source/Command line tools.md

 - `-label_file LABEL_FILE`

   The multi-label file corresponding to input sequence file in CSV format with a header.
+Each following line holds $q$ dimentional multi-label label of a specific sequence.